loloof64/ChessExercisesManager/README.md

 # Chess exercises manager

-Load an exercise position and play it against the device.
+Load a chess exercise position and play it against the device.